Mocap-2-to-3: Multi-view Lifting for Monocular Motion Recovery with 2D Pretraining: Method

 \section{Method}

-We propose Mocap-2-to-3, a markerless motion capture multi-view lifting framework that lifts 2D poses to globally consistent 3D motion from monocular 2D sequences, as shown in Fig.\ref{fig:pipeline}.
-We first pre-train a single-view 2D Motion Diffusion Model using 2D data (Sec.~3.1), then fine-tune a Multi-view Diffusion Model with public 3D data for multi-view consistency (Sec.~3.2).
-To accurately recover motion and global trajectories, we represent local pose and global movement separately (Sec.~3.3), augmented with ground condition encoding to accelerate global trajectory convergence (Sec.~3.4).
-Finally, we describe the inference pipeline that lifts multi-view 2D poses to 3D motion and completes the reconstruction (Sec.~3.5).
-Our method retains the monocular input but leverages a multi-view diffusion model that captures cross-view motion priors, enables more consistent and globally accurate 3D motion lifting.
+We propose \textbf{Mocap-2-to-3}, a markerless motion capture multi-view lifting framework that lifts 2D poses to globally consistent 3D motion from monocular 2D sequences, as shown in \cref{fig:pipeline}.
+We first pre-train a single-view 2D Motion Diffusion Model using 2D data (\cref{sec:pretrain}), then fine-tune a Multi-view Diffusion Model with public 3D data for multi-view consistency (\cref{sec:finetune}).
+To recover human absolute positions in the world coordinate system, we extend the learning of local poses by additionally estimating global trajectory and scale across multiple views (\cref{sec:decouple}).
+For enhanced capture of global information, we encode the ground-plane equation into the network to accelerate convergence (\cref{sec:pointmaps}).
+Finally, we describe the inference pipeline that lifts 2D pose inputs to 3D motion and recovers the absolute positions of the human body (\cref{sec:inference}).
+Our method retains the monocular input but leverages a multi-view diffusion model that captures cross-view motion priors, enables more consistent and accurate 3D motion lifting.